yaptide/docs/docs/geometry.md

     ### World filled with air

-    Lets start with adding a box filled with air with dimensions large enough to fit the other object we would like to simulate.
+    Let's start with adding a box filled with air with dimensions large enough to fit the other object we would like to simulate.
     There are two ways to add a box, either selecting `Object > Box` in Menu Bar, or clicking `+ BOX` in FIGURES section in GEOMETRY tab.

     ![Add Figure from Object Menu](assets/geometry/menu_object_add.png)

     ![Add Figure from FIGURES section](assets/geometry/figures_add.png)

-    Lets create a box spanning from -2 to 10 in z direction and from -5 to 5 in x and y direction.
+    Let's create a box spanning from -2 to 10 in z direction and from -5 to 5 in x and y direction.
     We do this by providing box center (named "Position") and its dimensions (named "X/Y/Z side").
     In our case the position will be (4,0,0)  and dimensions 12cm x 10cm x 10cm.
     Note that basic dimensions units in YAPTIDE are centimeters.